Peersyst/portal/packages/frontend/docs/Development.md

 We create the interfaces, in this case from the repositories used by the Domain.
 Those will live in `domain/adapter/repositories`.

-Here's an example of the `CounterRepository.interface.ts`.
+Here's an example of the `ICounterRepository.ts`.

 ```ts
 export interface ICounterRepository {